touchHLE/touchHLE/README.md

 * Probably works, but you must build it yourself: AArch64 macOS, x64 Linux, AArch64 Linux.
 * Never?: other architectures.

-**Known issue on macOS: memory leak of approximately 0.2MB/second (30fps games) or 0.4MB/second (60fps games).** Despite best efforts, this hasn't been figured out.
-Thankfully this is slow enough that it shouldn't be a problem for most play sessions.

 Android support is planned.

 Input methods: